 - Used in small-scale hydrogen production.
 It prevents the formation of mineral deposits on the surface of electrodes.

-Membrane Filtration Method
+Procedure of Membrane Filtration

 - First, collect the sample and dilute it.